HuascarMC/vending-machine/README.md

 # Things to improve/currently working on.

-- All the codebase needs to be refactored, child components shouldn't inherit state.
+- ~~ Refactor, child components shouldn't have a state. ~~

+- State flow between components is not clear.

+- Occasional issue rendering change.

 - Separation of concerns is not clear.

-- Rename functions and classes.
+- Rename functions, erase repetition.

 - Write unit tests for containers, components, tools.